Free On-demand Webinar

 Most customer service teams track performance metrics to understand how their team is operating.
 The customer satisfaction score (CSAT) measures customer satisfaction, the first response time (FRT) measures speed, the net promoter score (NPS) measures customer loyalty, and so on.
 But metrics of this kind don’t pertain to your customer service quality.

-Teams are increasingly tracking their Internal Quality Score (IQS)
+Teams are increasingly tracking their Internal Quality Score (IQS).

 This metric is different from other support metrics because it evaluates how your team performs according to company standards.
 A customer may be satisfied with a conversation, but that doesn’t mean that the agent’s knowledge was accurate or that they followed protocol.
 Response times may be fast, but that doesn’t mean that the agent thoroughly solved the customer’s issue.

-A cat that is asking a bird to let it check the quality of the eggs being laid.
 Similarly, if something goes wrong, these metrics often don’t point to why.
 Was it the fault of your customer service team?
 Was their gripe with the product itself?
 Were they unhappy with the communication channel?

 To give the best feedback to your teams, you need to know the details.
 To understand what your customer wants, you need to know the details, and reviewing the right conversations can give you the insights you need.